 How Do I Enroll in a North Dakota Medigap Plan?

-If you think you'll benefit from a Medigap plan, it’s best to purchase a policy during the program’s open enrollment period.
-This time period varies by person, beginning on the first day of your 65th birthday month and remaining open for six months.
-Because Medicare supplement insurance isn’t designed to be used as standalone coverage, you must be enrolled in Part B before you can purchase a Medigap plan
+If you think you'll benefit from a Medigap plan, it’s best to purchase a policy during your Medigap open enrollment period.
+This time period varies by person, beginning once you're at least 65 years old and enrolled in Medicare Part B, and the period lasts for 6 months.
+Because Medicare Supplement insurance isn’t designed to be used as standalone coverage, you must be enrolled in Part B before you can purchase a Medigap plan.

-If you have underlying medical issues, it’s especially important to purchase a policy during open enrollment because all Original Medicare beneficiaries are guaranteed coverage during this time period, regardless of risk, and they can’t be charged higher premiums for a policy.
-This is true even for seniors with pre-existing conditions, but wait periods may apply.
+If you have underlying medical issues, it’s especially important to purchase a policy during your Medigap open enrollment period because all Original Medicare beneficiaries are guaranteed coverage during this time period, regardless of risk, and they can’t be charged higher premiums for a policy.
+This is true even for beneficiaries with pre-existing conditions, but wait periods may apply.

 What Happens If I Miss Open Enrollment?